seldasen/CapStoneProject_2025/Generative_AI.md

 #  Generative AI

  Use of Generative AI in This Project

 Introduction
-Generative AI tools, including OpenAI's GPT models, were leveraged throughout this project to enhance data analysis, hypothesis testing, documentation, and visual storytelling.
-These tools played a crucial role in accelerating insights generation, optimizing code, and refining the analytical approach.

-Applications of AI

-Documentation

-AI-assisted documentation was a key aspect of this project, allowing for structured reporting and efficient note-taking.
-This freed up more time for in-depth data analysis.

-Template Generation:AI was used to generate markdown documentation templates for generative AI, ethics, and project methodologies.

-Prompt: "Please generate documentation templates in markdown for generative AI and ethics.
-The generative AI section should include introduction, applications, documentation, coding help, business requirements, data insights, design thinking, validation methods, and pros and cons.
-The ethics section should cover data privacy, bias, legal considerations, and reflections."

-Output:AI provided structured documentation templates, which were adapted to align with the specific needs of this project.

-Code Assistance

-Generative AI tools supported coding tasks, including:

-Data cleaning and preprocessing – AI-assisted in handling missing values, renaming columns, and standardizing formats.

-Statistical testing – AI provided suggestions for hypothesis validation, including the use of t-tests and correlation analysis.

-Visualization suggestions – AI recommended bar plots, histograms, and box plots for effectively presenting findings.

-Example: Handling Missing Data
-For missing data imputation, AI-assisted in generating a function to fill missing values with the median of the dataset.

-Example: Hypothesis Testing
-AI recommended using Pearson’s correlation test to analyze the relationship between GDP per capita and happiness score and helped refine the statistical approach.

-Insights Generation

-Hypothesis Validation:
-AI suggested appropriate visualizations and statistical methods for evaluating our hypotheses, such as:

-Happiness scores differ significantly between regions – Suggested t-tests and bar charts.

-GDP per capita correlates with happiness – Suggested scatter plots and Pearson correlation.

-Social support impacts happiness – Suggested correlation analysis and trend analysis.

-Happiness scores have changed over time (2020 vs 2024) – Suggested histograms and line plots.

-Visual Storytelling & Design Thinking

-AI played a crucial role in:

-Dashboard design recommendations – Suggested effective ways to visualize happiness trends for stakeholders.

-Enhancing storytelling – Provided insights on how to communicate findings to both technical and non-technical audiences.

-Exploring alternative perspectives – Highlighted potential biases in the data and suggested additional comparisons, such as the impact of regional economic differences on happiness scores.

-Ethical Review of AI Use

-AI usage was transparently documented in the project report, with clear explanations of how AI contributed to code generation, statistical insights, and visualization recommendations.
-All AI-generated outputs were validated against actual data to ensure accuracy.

-Benefits and Limitations

-Benefits:

-Increased efficiency – AI reduced the time spent on repetitive tasks such as documentation and data cleaning.

-Enhanced analysis – AI suggested alternative approaches for hypothesis testing and visualization.

-Improved storytelling – Helped frame findings in a clear and compelling way.

-Limitations:

-Contextual editing required – Some AI-generated suggestions needed refinement to align with the specific dataset.

-Over-reliance on statistical outputs – AI-generated recommendations were validated with domain knowledge to ensure meaningful interpretation.
+Generative AI tools, like OpenAI's GPT models, helped in many ways throughout this project.
+They made data analysis, hypothesis testing, documentation, and visualization faster and more efficient.
+AI improved how insights were generated, helped clean and organize data, and suggested better ways to present findings.

+How AI Was Used

+✅ 1.
+Documentation Support
+AI helped structure the project documentation, making reporting and note-taking easier.

+🔹 Template Creation: AI-generated ready-to-use templates for different sections of the project, such as AI usage, ethics, and methodology.

+Example Prompt:

+"Generate markdown documentation for generative AI and ethics, including introduction, applications, coding help, business requirements, data insights, and legal considerations."

+🔹 Benefit: This saved time, allowing more focus on actual data analysis.

+✅ 2.
+Coding Assistance
+AI helped write and improve code for data processing, cleaning, and visualization.

+🔹 Data Cleaning: AI suggested methods for handling missing values and fixing inconsistent formats.
+🔹 Statistical Testing: AI recommended T-tests and correlation analysis to validate hypotheses.
+🔹 Visualization: AI suggested the best charts (e.g., bar plots, scatter plots, and box plots) to present findings.

+🔹 Example: AI helped create a function to fill missing values using the median of the dataset.

+✅ 3.
+Generating Insights

+AI provided guidance on how to analyze and test hypotheses effectively.

+🔹 Example Hypotheses & AI-Suggested Methods:

+✔ Do happiness scores differ by region? → AI suggested T-tests & bar charts

+✔ Does GDP per capita affect happiness? → AI suggested scatter plots & correlation analysis

+✔ Has happiness changed between 2020 and 2024? → AI suggested line plots & histograms

+✅ 4.
+Data Storytelling & Dashboard Design

+AI helped improve how data was presented to different audiences.

+🔹 Dashboard Suggestions: AI recommended how to arrange charts, graphs, and maps to make insights easier to understand.
+🔹 Improved Storytelling: AI provided ideas on how to explain findings in a simple way for both technical and non-technical audiences.
+🔹 Bias Identification: AI pointed out potential data biases and suggested additional comparisons (e.g., economic differences across regions).

+Ethical Considerations

+AI's role in the project was fully documented to ensure transparency.

+✔ AI-generated code and insights were always reviewed and validated against actual data.

+✔ AI helped, but final decisions were made by human analysis, ensuring accurate interpretations.

+Benefits & Limitations of AI
+-Benefits:

+Saved time on repetitive tasks (e.g., documentation, data cleaning).
+Suggested alternative methods for analysis and visualization.
+Improved storytelling by helping to frame findings clearly.
+-Limitations:

+Needed human editing to refine AI-generated content.
+AI could not replace expert judgment—all AI recommendations were reviewed for accuracy.

 Conclusion

-Generative AI played a vital role in streamlining various aspects of this project, from data processing and hypothesis testing to visualization and documentation.
-By integrating AI tools effectively, we were able to enhance productivity and extract meaningful insights from the World Happiness Report dataset while maintaining a rigorous analytical approach.
+AI was a valuable tool in this project, making processes faster and more efficient.
+It helped with data cleaning, hypothesis testing, visualization, and documentation.
+However, human validation was always necessary to ensure meaningful insights.
+By combining AI's speed with expert analysis, we were able to extract valuable insights from the World Happiness dataset effectively.